Chasing shadows with Gottesman-Kitaev-Preskill codes: Further related work

 From the sample overhead scaling in Theorem~\ref{them:Randomlatshadow}, we clearly see that our protocol appears consistent with this bound, scaling both exponential in the system size as well as the lattice approximation parameter $\sigma^{-1}$.
 We can model an average energy constraint on an input state by assuming it to be in the support of a Gaussian regularizer $\hat{R}=e^{-\sigma\hat{N}}$, which constrains the typical support of any input state to be within a phase-space radius of

 In a rough estimate, we relate the typical support radius of such a state in phase space $r^2\propto n\overline{N}$ to its average photon number, which conversely leads us to the estimate that, given a state with average photon number constrained as above, sampling the Wigner function from a probability distribution with Gaussian envelope with variance $\sigma^{-1} \propto \overline{N}$ suffices to cover the essential support of the state.
-With this estimate the theorem above thus expects a scaling of the sample overhead with $\sigma^{-2n}$, which is indeed the scaling in $\sigma$ of Theorem~\ref{them:Randomlatshadow}.
-Note that this model for a regularized state is not generic, but tailored to reproduce the results of Theorem~\ref{them:Randomlatshadow} in consistency with the bound above.
-In practice, the strategy to choose a $\sigma$ (in order to minimize the sample overhead) needs to be tailored to the macroscopic structure of the state one expects and the approximation error $|\epsilon\lr{\sigma}|$ that is desired.
-To minimize this error, however, as pointed out in Lemma~\ref{lem:random_lat_1}, it would be desirable to choose $\sigma=o\lr{1/\sqrt{n}}$, such that in general, all things combined, our protocol is not expected to come close to the optimal bound in Theorem~\ref{them:CVlearning}.
+With this estimate the theorem above thus expects a scaling of the sample overhead with $\sigma^{-2n}\propto N_P$, stemming (for small $\sigma$) mainly from the ``inner'' estimation procedure.
+In contrast, when the inner estimator $\overline{G}_L^{\sigma}$ is obtained with high confidence, the average over different lattices only incurs an overhead growing polynomially in $c_{\sigma, d}\approx 2\pi d\sigma^2$, while remaining exponential in $n$ for sufficiently large choice of parameter $d$.

+In ref.~\cite{conrad2025continuousvariabledesignsdesignbasedshadow} it was moreover shown that the space of GKP codes yields a rigged CV 2-design~\cite{iosue2022continuousvariable} and that this property also allows to derive CV shadow tomography protocols.
+The key concept of interest presented here is that our scheme allows to interpolate between encoded logical information relative to a random code and physical tomographic data of the CV system and is used to construct an explicit randomized Wigner tomography protocol.

-\section{Discussion and Outlook}
+\section{Discussion and outlook}